Drama

 His mother (Anne Hathaway) forbids him from seeing Johnny again, his father (Jeremy Strong) beats him, and both of them make their final decision of sending him to the same boarding school as his older brother Ted (Ryan Sell).
 And that boarding school is run by Donald Trump’s sister Maryanne (Jessica Chastain).

-But apart from this unnecessary elements, “Armageddon Time” is well-acted and well-paced thanks to Gray’s direction.
-In his first feature since “Ad Astra,” he draws the audience into his own childhood, and he gives us some fine, young actors, who are able to transcend within their characters.
-Repta has a tone that’s often reserved and emotional, while Webb has the right kind of attitude when he acknowledges the time period, which regards race and class.
-Both their characters are often rude, but they also have their vulnerabilities.
+In “Armageddon Time,” his first feature since “Ad Astra,” Gray draws the audience into his own childhood with young actors, who are able to transcend within their characters, whether we like their choices or not.
+Repta has a tone that’s often reserved and bratty, leaving him too unconventional.
+Webb deserves more credit as he has the right kind of attitude when he acknowledges the time period, which regards race and class.
+Both their characters are often rude, and they also try to have their vulnerabilities.

 As for the adult actors, Hopkins offers strong value as the grandfather who connects well with the young, main protagonist.
 He meets well with age, and still provides his memorable words.
 And Strong as the father uses his emotions and dialogue in ways I’ve never seen from him before.
 He knows how to use his anger, and he knows how to make an uplifting monologue.